ChatGPT Search Optimisation

 Last updated

 ChatGPT Search is OpenAI’s web-connected search interface, launched in late 2024 and progressively expanded throughout 2025.
-It allows ChatGPT to retrieve current information from the web and cite sources within its responses.
+Across 10 industries analysed by Conductor, ChatGPT accounted for 87.4% of all AI referral traffic, making it the dominant AI search channel by a considerable margin.1 It allows ChatGPT to retrieve current information from the web and cite sources within its responses.
 From an SEO perspective, it is a separate retrieval surface from Google AI Overviews, with overlapping but distinct mechanics.

-ChatGPT Search uses a combination of search providers (Microsoft Bing has historically been the underlying index, alongside OpenAI’s own crawling via OAI-SearchBot) and OpenAI’s own ranking and citation logic.
+ChatGPT Search uses a combination of search providers (Microsoft Bing has historically been the underlying index, alongside OpenAI’s own crawling via OAI-SearchBot)3 and OpenAI’s own ranking and citation logic.
 When a user asks a question that benefits from current information, ChatGPT issues one or more search queries, retrieves results, reads relevant pages, and synthesises a response.
+Since ChatGPT Search draws from the Microsoft search ecosystem via the Bing index, Bing’s algorithm determines the initial retrieval pool before OpenAI’s citation logic applies: pages not indexed in Bing cannot appear in ChatGPT Search responses.

 Citations appear inline as numbered references and as a list at the end of the response.
 Users can click through to source pages.